alexedwards/stack/README.md

 }
 ```

 Middleware with the signature `func(http.Handler) http.Handler` can also be added to a chain, using the `stack.Middleware` adapter.
-This makes it easy to use third-party middleware with Stack.
+This makes it easy to register third-party middleware with Stack.

-For example, if you want to make use of Goji's [httpauth](https://github.com/goji/httpauth) middleware you'd do something similar to the following:
+For example, if you want to use Goji's [httpauth](https://github.com/goji/httpauth) middleware you would do the following:

 ```go
 authenticate := stack.Middleware(httpauth.SimpleBasicAuth("user", "pass"))